If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Envato Elements

 Rather than dreading moments of solitude, you actively anticipate them.
 You might find yourself planning activities or setting aside time specifically to be alone.
-This excitement for solo time indicates a genuine enjoyment of your own company.
+Being so excited for solo time is a sign of a genuine enjoyment of your own company.
 You see these moments as opportunities for relaxation, creativity, or personal growth rather than periods to be filled or avoided.

 2. You feel recharged after spending time alone.